Isaac-Subirana/nebula/README_ENGLISH.md

                 "invalid parameter name, WEBGL_debug_renderer_info not enabled");
         ```

-3. Activar per defecte la sol·licitud "_DO NOT TRACK_", la protecció contra fingerprinting i la protecció d'IP gestionades per la _Privacy Sandbox_, i bloquejar les galetes de tercers també en el mode B (un entorn alternatiu temporal dins de Chromium).
+3. Activate by default the "_DO NOT TRACK_" request sending, the fingerprinting and IP protection provided by the _Privacy Sandbox_.
+Block third-party cookies in Mode B (an alternative temporary development environment inside of Chromium) too.

     * **File to modify: `components/privacy_sandbox/tracking_protection_prefs.cc`**
     * **Code to modify:**